JHSRobo/documentation/Software_Overhaul_Principles.md

   * New topics should only be created when it is necessary to publish at a different rate.
 For example, a separate topic would be used for sensors and thruster data.
   * Transition towards the use of services more than topics.
 It is probably better to use services for things like button presses in order to reduce topic clutter and have more straightforward code.
 * ## Make Environments Easy
   * Environments should always be as standardized and up to date as possible.
-This means Ubuntu 22, Python3, ROS 2, etc.
+This means Ubuntu 20, Python3, ROS Noetic +, etc.
   * WHenever possible, avoid configuring environments.
 Leave them as the default.
 This will make developing remotely and documentation much easier.
 * ## Make Readability Easy
   * You don't have to write comments for every line of your code, but you should generally provide one or two lines at the beginning of each function.